symbiotejs/symbiote.js/README.md

 <my-component></my-component>
 ```

-**This code can work directly in any modern browser, so you don't need to install anything!**
+**This code can work directly in any modern browser, so you don't need to install anything to try it!**

 ## 🧜‍♀️ Dive deeper
 * Templates